Melty Philly Cheesesteak Sliders on Hawaiian Rolls

 Serving ideas

 I usually make steak and cheese sliders as an appetizer but they’re also delicious for dinner!
-I like to serve them with smashed fingerling potatoes, frizzled onions, or even baked tater tots.
+I like to serve them with smashed fingerling potatoes, crispy frizzled onions, or even baked tater tots.

 If you make this recipe, I would love it if you left a star rating and review!
 I read every single comment and love hearing what you think about my recipes.
 Thank you for supporting Sunday Table!